tremby/laravel-git-version/README.md

 When this `version` file exists the package will use its contents rather than executing `git`, saving some processor and IO time.

-Ensure your git tags are pushed to your servers so that the versions are described properly.
+Add `/version` to your `.gitignore` file so your working tree stays clean and you don't accidentally commit it.

 View
 ----